oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/usage.md

  - There are also additional fields that are specific to JRF domain types.
 For more information, see [Requirements for JRF domain types](#requirements-for-jrf-domain-types).

  - Sample domain resource: For an example of a fully specified sample domain resource, see the the operator source's `kubernetes/samples/scripts/create-weblogic-domain/model-in-image/k8s-domain.yaml.template` file for the [Model in Image]({{< relref "/samples/simple/domains/model-in-image/_index.md" >}}) sample.
 Note that the `@@` entries in this template are not processed by the operator; they need to replaced with actual values before the resource can be applied.

+### Always use external state

+Regardless of the domain home source type, we recommend that you always keep state outside the Docker image.
+This includes JDBC stores for leasing tables, JMS and transaction stores, EJB timers, JMS queues, and so on.
+This ensures that data will not be lost when a container is destroyed.

+We recommend that state be kept in a database to take advantage of built-in database server high availability features, and the fact that disaster recovery of sites across all but the shortest distances, almost always requires using a single database server to consolidate and replicate data (DataGuard).

 ### Requirements for JRF domain types